DarrenKirby/cozenage/docs/source/index.rst

 This is an educational process for me.
 I started writing Cozenage to enhance my understanding of Scheme, C , and programming language fundamentals in general.
 Not everything is implemented in the most efficient or 'best' way.
-Cozenage is a work in progress, and as I learn new and better techniques I will come back and improve sections of this program.
+Cozenage is a work in progress, and as I learn new and better techniques I will incrementally improve sections of this program.

 .. attention::